 Among other Q1 2003 highlights, Perficient:

--- Added new customer relationships and follow-on projects with leading companies including: AAA Michigan, Anheuser-Busch, Exelon, Express-Scripts, KV Pharmaceuticals, Maytag Corporation, MetLife, Nestle-Purina, Paragon Life Insurance, Pioneer Seed, Prime Therapeutics, Thrivent Financial Services, Union Bank of California, and Wells Fargo Mortgage Company.
+-- Added new customer relationships and follow-on projects with leading companies including: AAA Michigan, Anheuser-Busch, Exelon, Express-Scripts, KV Pharmaceuticals, Maytag Corporation, MetLife, Nestle-Purina, Paragon Life Insurance, Pioneer Seed, Prime Therapeutics, Thrivent Financial Services, and Union Bank of California.

 -- Developed and launched in partnership with IBM vertical portal solutions for the insurance, health care and franchise-based retail industries that increase efficiencies, reduce operating costs and strengthen relationships with customers, employees and business partners.